 What is Hasidut and who are the Hasidim?
 How is the Hasidic movement simultaneously so radical and conservative?
 What are the theological and philosophical ideas of Hasidut that have inspired masses of Jews for the last 300 years and captivated the hearts of the millennial generation?
-This course will examine the teachings, traditions and history of the Hasidic movement.
-Entering the world of the Ba’al Shem Tov and his followers, including the influential world of Chabad, radical world of Kotz and Ishbitz, and mystical spirituality of Reb Nachman of Breslov, this course will uncover the complex values and beliefs of Hasidut when it comes to prayer, contemplation, the role of the Tzaddik, dveykut, asceticism, joy and God, as they are conveyed in tales and Hasidic scholasticism.
-It will look at the role of women, Zionism and the Land of Israel, music, dress and appearance and even food culture in Hasidut.
-It will examine the impact of the Holocaust on Hasidut and look at permutations of the movement in modern day America, Israel and “neo-Hasidic” groups, such as the Jewish Renewal movement, Carlebach minyanim, Breslov and Chabad.
+This course examines the teachings, traditions and history of the Hasidic movement.
+Entering theָ worldָ ofָ theָ Ba’alָ Shemָ Tov and his followers, including the radicalism of Kotz and Ishbitz, mystical spirituality of Reb Nahman of Breslov, influential world of Habad, as well as the Tanya, Kedushat Levi, Mei HaShiloach, and the Piaseczner Rebbe, his course will uncover the complex values and beliefs of Hasidut when it comes to prayer, contemplation, the role of the Tzaddik, dveykut, asceticism, joy and God, as they are conveyed in tales and Hasidic scholasticism.
+Approaching hasidism through its primary texts, we look at the role of women, the Holocaust and Zionism, Torah study and music, all the while focusing on historical contexts, writing styles and theological approaches, as well as practical advice for serving HaShem.

 Judaism: The Masterclass